North Korean Women's Hockey Players Arrive To Begin Olympic Training With South

 Twelve members of the North Korean women's ice hockey team have crossed the heavily fortified border to begin training with their South Korean counterparts ahead of next month's Olympics in Pyeongchang.

-Wearing red, white and blue team parkas emblazoned with the North Korean flag and "DPR Korea" on their backs, the women arrived on Thursday after the rival countries agreed to field a joint team at the games for the first-time ever.
+Wearing red, white and blue team parkas emblazoned with the North Korean flag and "DPR Korea" on their backs, the women arrived on Thursday after the rival countries agreed to field a joint team at the games for the first time ever.

 South Korea's Yonhap news agency, quoting the South's unification ministry, says that an eight-member delegation from the North's sports ministry was also arriving on Thursday.